bookclvb/patron-cleanup/README.md

 # patron-cleanup
-Tools for cleaning up patron data before loading.
+Tools for cleaning up patron data before loading into Sierra.

+## What these scripts do:
+- 1
+- 2
+- 3